-Hanae Ashiya has never believed in demons or spirits — until the day he accidentally steps on a youkai and it attaches itself to him, causing him to toil in the school infirmary for the first week of high school.
+Hanae Ashiya has never believed in demons or spirits — until the day he accidentally steps on a youkai and it attaches itself to him, causing him to spend every day of his first week of high school in the infirmary.
 Desperate to free himself of the demon, he enlists the help of Haruitsuki Abeno, the morose owner of a tea shop called the Mononokean, to exorcise it.
 Upon its exorcism, Ashiya is forced into working at the Mononokean to pay off his debt of one million en — the underworld's currency.

 The Morose Mononokean is a 2013 supernatural comedy manga by Kiri Wazawa that runs in Square Enix's online web manga magazine, Gangan Online.
 It can be read in Japanese on Gangan Online and in English on Crunchyroll.